oils-for-unix/oils/doc/oil-language-tour.md

     setvar d->name = 'alice'        # d->name is a synonym for d['name']
     echo $[d->name]                 # => alice

-That's about all you need to know.
+That's most of what you need to know about assignments.
 Advanced users may want to use `setglobal` or `setref` in certain situations:

     var g = 1
+    var h = 2
     proc demo(:out) {
       setglobal g = 42
       setref out = 43
     }
-    demo :g  # pass a reference to g echo $g  # => 43
+    demo :h  # pass a reference to h echo "$g $h"  # => 42 43

 ### Conditionals: `if`, `case`